Case Study Of Apple Inc.

 · High brand recognition

-· Switching cost decreased due to cheaper price offered by other competitors
+· Switching cost decreased due to the cheaper price offered by other competitors

 Bargaining Power of Suppliers